Another college football game postponed amid COVID-19 surge in U.S.

-(Reuters) - A game between Clemson University and Florida State University was postponed hours before it was set to kick off on Saturday due to health concerns, the 18th college football game called off this week amid a spike in COVID-19 cases across the United States.
+(Reuters) - Saturday’s game between Clemson University and Florida State University was postponed hours before it was set to kick off due to health concerns, the 18th college football game called off this week amid a spike in COVID-19 cases across the United States.

-Clemson’s Athletic Director Dan Radakovich expressed disappointment, writing on Twitter that the team followed “followed all of the ACC’s protocol in preparation for this game”.
+Clemson Athletic Director Dan Radakovich expressed disappointment, writing on Twitter that the team “followed all of the ACC’s protocol in preparation for this game.”

 Florida State head coach Mike Norvell said in a written statement: “It’s unfortunate that we will not have the opportunity to compete today, but we hope to be able to play Clemson in December.”